microsoft/fluentui-react-native/packages/experimental/Button/SPEC.md

 The `Button` component enables users to trigger an action or event, such as submitting a form, opening a dialog, canceling an action, or performing a delete operation.

+## Requirements

+If using FURN's theming, the `Button` requires use of the `ThemeProvider` from `@fluentui-react-native/theme` to work properly with themes.
+Please see [this page](https://github.com/microsoft/fluentui-react-native/blob/master/docs/pages/Guides/UpdateThemeProvider.md) for information on updating your `ThemeProvider` if using the version from `@uifabricshared/theming-react-native`.

 ## Sample Code

 Basic examples: